pfdubois/BridgeBidding/source/Doubles.rst

 point trying for a higher score with a redouble, so this bid is available as distress call.
 This is also called an :term:`SOS Redouble`.

-Contrast this with the case that we open, the next player doubles, and the responder redoubles.
+Contrast this with the :ref:`going for blood case <blood>` where we open, the next player doubles, and the responder redoubles.
 This shows 10+ points and suggests no fit.
 The opponents may be in severe trouble.

 .. index::
    pair:double;lead-directing